0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 ![check-out-the-db](check-out-the-db.jpg)

 ### DB Enumeration
-We're going to use a command-line utility `sqlite3` to check out the database contents.
+We're going to use the `sqlite3` command-line utility to check out the database contents.

 1. we list the tables with: `.tables`
 2. we get the schema using `.schema`